Lu05/CoinLegsSignalTrader/README.md

 alert(alertstring)
 ```

+> **NOTE** the direction must be set for each signal.
+This is new and if you want to use remote command it should be configured at the appsettings.json

 ## Support

 If you need technical support, want to talk about this project or discuss new ideas you can find it here: